svg-sprite/svg-sprite/README.md

 Getting started
 ---------------

-Creating a sprite with *svg-sprite* typically follows these steps:
+Crafting a sprite with *svg-sprite* typically follows these steps:

 1. You [create an instance of the SVGSpriter](docs/api.md#svgspriter-config-) class, passing it a main configuration object.
 2. You [register a couple of SVG source files](docs/api.md#svgspriteraddfile--name-svg-) for processing.
 3. You [trigger the compilation process](docs/api.md#svgspritercompile-config--callback-) and receive the generated files (sprite, CSS, example documents etc.) .

-The procedure is the very same for all supported sprite variants.
-Being a low-level library (and in favour of [Node.js streams](https://github.com/substack/stream-handbook) support), *svg-sprite* doesn't  take on the part of accessing the file system (i.e. reading the source files from and writing the results to disk).
+The procedure is the very same for all supported sprite types («modes»).

-### General usage
+### Usage pattern

 ```javascript
 // Create spriter instance (see below for `config` examples)